Google Docs has just added hundreds of new fonts

 With the above efforts, the "search giant" is trying to convince people to stick with Google Docs and stay away from rival Microsoft Office.

-- Instructions to install the utility on Google Docs
+- How to change the default font on Google Docs